 This recipe is vegan, dairy-free, soy-free, refined sugar-free, and gluten-free.
 It's wonderful for serving a crowd with varied food allergies or sensitivities.
 Everyone agrees it's a classic mashed potato experience and they wouldn't even guess it's totally vegan!

-If you'd like an even faster, more hands-off mashed potato recipe, try my Instant Pot Vegan Mashed Potatoes!
-This is a nut-free recipe with only 5 ingredients that's another really great option for holidays or weeknights.
+If you'd like an even faster, more hands-off mashed potato recipe, try my Instant Pot vegan mashed potatoes!
+This is a nut-free recipe with only 5 ingredients that's another really great option for the holidays or weeknights.

-You can find all my vegan and gluten-free Thanksgiving recipes here.
+Below are some of my go-to dishes for the holiday table.
+You can find all my vegan and gluten-free recipes for Thanksgiving here.

 - Total Time: 25 minutes